AshanLakshitha16763/Medical_Assistant_AI_suggestion/README.md

 ### Frontend_Configuration

-#### Install dependencies for the React frontend:
-* Go to frontend folder:
+* Change current directory to frontend folder:
     ```
     cd Medical_Assistant/AI_Suggestion_App/frontend
     ```
+* To install dependencies
     ```
     npm install
     ```
+* To run the frontend
     ```
     npm start
     ```

-* It will run on your browser.
+* Now, it will run on your browser.
 * To stop the server:
 In your terminal, press ```ctrl``` + ```c``` keys.

 ### Backend_Configuration
-* Give the right path to your terminal:
+* Use a new seperate terminal for the backend
+* Change current directory to backend folder:
     ```
     cd Medical_Assistant/AI_Suggestion_App/backend
     ```